Job Market Paper

 Out-of-sight, Out-of-mind?
 Distance Decay in Use and Non-use Value of Water Quality

-with Xibo Wan
+with Nathaniel H. Merrill and Xibo Wan

 Slides